kevinherzig/Unraid7-OmyZsh/README.md

 umount /tmp/root
 ```

 Now use the user scripts plugin to create a script that will run on first array mount.
 This script will mount the root directory and change the default root shell to zsh.
+Disabling this script will go back to the unraid default behavior.

+Script should run 'At First Array Start Only'

 ```
 #!/bin/bash